 Representative Identified in Statute Statutory Reference 48 Term Length 49 Term for First Set of Appointments 1.
 The State Superintendent of Public Instruction or the Superintendent's designee Education Code Section 10864(a)(1) Permanent As determined by the State Superintendent 2.
 The Chancellor of the California Community Colleges or the chancellor's designee Education Code Section 10864(a)(2) Permanent As determined by the Chancellor 3.
 The Chancellor of the California State University or the chancellor's designee Education Code Section 10864(a)(3) Permanent As determined by the Chancellor 4.
 The President of the University of California or the president's designee Education Code Section 10864(a)(4) Permanent As determined by the President 5.
 The President of the Association of Independent California Colleges and Universities or the president's designee Education Code Section10864(a)(5) Permanent As determined by the President 6.
 The Chief of the Bureau for Private Postsecondary Education or the chief's designee Education Code Section 10864(a)(6) Permanent As determined by the Chief 7.
 The Executive Director of the California Student Aid Commission or the executive director's designee Education Code Section 10864(a)(7) Permanent As determined by the Executive Director 8.
 The Executive Director of the Commission on Teacher Credentialing or the executive director's designee Education Code Section 10864(a)(8) Permanent As determined by the Executive Director 9.
-The Secretary of California Health and Human Services of the secretary's designee Education Code Section 10864(a)(9) Permanent As determined by the Secretary
+The Secretary of California Health and Human Services or the secretary's designee Education Code Section 10864(a)(9) Education Code Permanent Permanent As determined by the Secretary As determined 10.
+The Secretary of Labor and Education Code remaneni As determined